vitalif/vitastor/docs/performance/theoretical.en.md

 If you manage to get an SSD which handles 512 byte blocks well (Optane?) you may lower 1, 3 and 4 to 512 bytes (1/8 of data size) and get WA as low as 2.375.

+Implemented NVDIMM support can basically eliminate WA at all - all extra writes will go to DRAM memory.
+But this requires a test cluster with NVDIMM - please contact me if you want to provide me with such cluster for tests.

 Lazy fsync also reduces WA for parallel workloads because journal blocks are only written when they fill up or fsync is requested.

 ## In Practice

-In practice, using tests from [Understanding Performance](understanding.en.md) and good server-grade SSD/NVMe drives, you should head for:
+In practice, using tests from [Understanding Performance](understanding.en.md), decent TCP network, good server-grade SSD/NVMe drives and disabled CPU power saving, you should head for:
 - At least 5000 T1Q1 replicated read and write iops (maximum 0.2ms latency)
+- At least 5000 T1Q1 EC read IOPS and at least 2200 EC write IOPS (maximum 0.45ms latency)
 - At least ~80k parallel read iops or ~30k write iops per 1 core (1 OSD)
 - Disk-speed or wire-speed linear reads and writes, whichever is the bottleneck in your case

 Lower results may mean that you have bad drives, bad network or some kind of misconfiguration.

+Current latency records:
+- 9668 T1Q1 replicated write iops (0.103 ms latency) with TCP and NVMe
+- 9143 T1Q1 replicated read iops (0.109 ms latency) with TCP and NVMe